CaffeinatedPanda15/DigitalPortfolio/README.md

 <img src="./Work%20Readiness/Career%20Development.JPG" alt="Career Development" width="500"/>

-During the third year of my course at the Cape Peninsula University of Technology i was tasked with completetion of a work module within our Work Readiness program named Career Development.
+During the third year of my course at the Cape Peninsula University of Technology i was tasked with completetion of a work module within our Work Readiness program.

+The task was completion of

 ### Skills and Interests